Something Old, Something New, Something Borrowed, Something About a W-2

 These newlywed tasks aren’t exactly the most exciting part of your new life with your spouse.
 But thinking proactively about these big changes will make things easier in the long run.
 This is especially true when it comes to financial planning, and preparing for your first year of filing taxes as newlyweds!

 One big thing newlyweds often overlook is coming up with a plan to file their taxes.
 Especially given the squeeze many couples feel after the expenses of planning a wedding ceremony, newlyweds will want to make sure that their refund for the year is as generous as possible.
 There’s no sense in leaving money on the table as you and your partner begin your new lives together.
-Here are a number of ways you can ensure your taxes are in order before, during and after your wedding!
+Here are a number of ways you can ensure your taxes are in order before, during, and after your wedding!

 Filing jointly vs. separately

 The biggest question you and your spouse will need to answer is whether filing jointly or separately is more beneficial.
 Filling jointly allows you to take advantage of joint standard deductions: $12,600 compared to the individual standard of $6,300.
-Increasing your earned income tax credit, as well as child dependent care credit, are contingent on filling jointly.
+Increasing your earned income tax credit, as well as child dependent care credit, are contingent on filing jointly.
 Additionally, if you get your healthcare through the Affordable Care Act, your newlywed status may affect your tax credit.

 But on the other hand, there can be some drawbacks to filing jointly.
-If your combined income pushes you and your spouse into a higher tax bracket, it may be worth filling separately to lower your tax obligation.
+If your combined income pushes you and your spouse into a higher tax bracket, it may be worth filing separately to lower your tax obligation.
 Additionally, if you or your partner have student loans on an Income-Based Repayment plan, you may lose this status if you file jointly, which can considerably increase monthly payments.

 You may also wish to file separately if your partner owes a large amount of back taxes or debt, for obvious reasons.
-But if significant debt for one partner is a concern and you still wish to file jointly, be sure to file a form 8379.
+But if significant debt from one partner is a concern and you still wish to file jointly, be sure to file a form 8379.
 This can fix some of the potential issues by calculating how much of your joint return you both should receive, and how much should go to paying off debt.
 This is a good way to have the IRS make a decision that could involve an awkward conversation.

 Without making too many assumptions: for couples with approximately the same income going into the wedding, it’s usually better to wait till you have children to consider filing jointly.
 However, everyone’s tax situation is unique, and we recommend newlyweds calculate and compare their returns both as an individual and as a couple to be on the safe side.
 You can easily go into any tax software program and test both joint and separate filings to see which option comes out with a bigger refund.